-Consolidated Plan (July 1, 2015 - June 30, 2020)
+Consolidated Plan (July 1, 2020 - June 30, 2025)

-Program Year 2019 Action Plan (July 1, 2019 - June 30, 2020)
+Program Year 2021 Action Plan (July 1, 2021 – June 30, 2022)

 Annual Performance Report (CAPER)

 The Consolidated Annual Performance Evaluation Report (CAPER) details Louisville Metro Government's use of HUD entitlement funds (CDBG, HOME, HOPWA, and ESG) during the fiscal year.
-Questions concerning the CAPER can be directed to Michelle Rodgers at (502) 574-4608 or email her.